Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

-Theorem \ref{theorem:pair} establishes that, given assumptions of local linearity and symmetry of closest decision boundaries, the sum of the robustness of two inputs, for which either the model's output or the closest class is the ground truth for that example, is proportional to the alignment between model gradient and a vector connecting both inputs.
+Theorem \ref{theorem:pair} establishes that, given assumptions of local linearity and symmetry of the closest decision boundaries, the sum of the robustness of two inputs, for which either the model's output or the closest class is the ground truth for that example, is proportional to the alignment between the model gradient and a vector connecting both inputs.
 The proof for Theorem \ref{theorem:pair} is in Section \ref*{sec:proofs} in the Supplementary Material.
 An illustration of the theorem claim for the \textit{Spheres} dataset is given in Figure \ref{fig:th1}.
-For use of Theorem \ref{theorem:pair} in Theorem \ref{theorem:average}, we define